pelithne/azure-workshop/vm-scale-sets.md

 This may take a while... patience!

 ## Test your app
 To see your Node.js app on the web, obtain the public IP address of your load balancer with ````az network public-ip show````.
-The following example obtains the IP address for **Name TBD** created as part of the scale set:
+The following example obtains the IP address for pelithneScaleSetLBPublicIP created as part of the scale set:

 ````
 az network public-ip show \